 If a bank offers you a mortgage loan or other form of credit with terms that are worse than you expected and you suspect it could be due to discrimination, you should ask the creditor the following questions:

-If you think you’re experiencing mortgage discrimination, you may want to speak with a lawyer experienced with the FHA.
-You can also file a complaint with the Consumer Financial Protection Bureau at www.consumerfinance.gov or the U.S. Department of Housing and Urban Development (HUD) at www.hud.gov/complaints.
+If you think you’re experiencing mortgage discrimination, you might want to speak with a lawyer experienced with the FHA.
+You can also file a complaint with the Consumer Financial Protection Bureau or the U.S. Department of Housing and Urban Development (HUD).